git worktree manager · v0.10.0

 When things get messy.

-• grove remove <name>Remove a worktree (dirty-state check); --force to skip
+• grove remove <name|index>Remove a worktree safely; initialized submodule data requires explicit --force

 • grove adoptRegister an orphan worktree